modmore/docs/en/01_Commerce/v1/10_Taxes.md

 The **Rate Provider** is an implementation that takes in the order/cart contents, and returns a **Tax Rate**.
 There are different types of rate providers, each with their own behaviour, such as:

 - **Manual Rate Provider**: returns a fixed tax rate that you provide in its options.
-- **European Union VAT Rates Provider**: returns a tax rate, based on a category (standard, reduced, etc), for either the customers' country or a country you specify in the options.
+- **European Union VAT Rates**: returns a tax rate, based on a category (standard, reduced, etc), for either the customers' country or a country you specify in the options.
+Only for countries in the EU.
-- **TaxJar United States Sales Tax Provider**: integrates with the TaxJar service to provide accurate Sales Tax for any purchase in the United States.
+- **TaxJar US Sales Tax**: integrates with the TaxJar service to provide accurate Sales Tax for purchases in the United States.
+- **Avalara US Sales Tax**: integrates with the Avalara service provide accurate Sales Tax for purchases in the United States, plus address validation and augmentation (eg 5 to 9 character zip codes), exemption certificates support (CertCapture), plus tax reconcilition in AvaTax.

 These elements make up taxes in Commerce.
 Below, we'll go into more detail about each of them.